intra2net/avocado-i2n/README.md

 https://github.com/intra2net/avocado-i2n/blob/master/doc/test_traversal_algorithm.pdf

-What this means is that all nodes we typically parse with *only leaves* will usually represent actual use cases of the product under QA connected to a scan traversal entry point through *nonleaves* and thus ultimately traversed.
-The most standard set *only normal* is an even smaller set of such nodes while the *only all* restriction will parse the complete graph but traverse only the part reachable from the shared root or scan node.
+What this means is that all nodes we typically parse with *only leaves* will usually represent actual use cases of the product under QA connected to a root traversal entry point through *nonleaves* and thus ultimately traversed.
+The most standard set *only normal* is an even smaller set of such nodes while the *only all* restriction will parse the complete graph but traverse only the part reachable from the shared root node skip the rest.
 Any internal tests that are not directly used remain disconnected and as such will not be run.
 They are then typically called only from (manual step) tools.
 Reading the graph from the config is thus mostly WYSIWYG and does not require any extra knowledge of the code parsing it.